cisco-open/terraform-provider-meraki/README.md

 ## Documentation

-In the docs directory you can find the documentation.
+In the docs directory, you can find the documentation.

 ## Compatibility matrix
 The following table shows the supported versions.